gradesta/gradesta/CONTRIBUTING.md

 Feature requests can be moved to the `work_table` directory by adding an implementation to the `work_table` directory.
 They can also be moved to the `work_table` by a maintainer.

-Pull requests that work with issues are tagged `roadmap`.